Power Hour More Info >

 Yes!
 All existing monthly and lifetime members through summer 2021 can access Power Hour teacher videos.
 New members after August 2, 2021, will no longer receive this benefit included with their monthly or lifetime Family School membership.
 The videos will only be available as part of the expanded AHS Online elementary service.

 Yes.
 Power Hour is a teacher-to-student, Live service.
 Many confuse Power Hour with teaching the Family School lesson plans.
 We do not do this during Power Hour.
 Student come prepared to learn having already been taught the lesson by their parent or through the viewing of our new video-based, master-teacher lessons.
-They will learn a LOT, but it will be much more focused on their learning outcomes and experiences, rather than following a specific lesson plan (see format, below).
+They will learn a LOT, but it will be much more focused on their learning outcomes and experiences, rather than following a specific lesson plan.
 Our purpose is to connect students with each other and with excellent Learning Coaches, and to give them a platform for sharing, diving deeper, asking questions, discussion, and so on.
 We cap each Power Hour group at around 100 students (about 30 families).
 That way, Power Hour is a positive experience for each student and a manageable class for the learning coach.
-Power Hour is $20/month per student (ages 5 and up).
+Power Hour is $25/month per student (ages 5 and up).
 But it is only $10/month per student for families who sign up by August 15, 2020.

 Absolutely!
 We have no agreements or contracts with anything that we provide, except for our diploma-granting middle and high school that has a teacher and support staff built each year based on student enrollment.
 There is no risk, but a lot of upside to getting enrolled during this promotion (before July 31, 2020).
-If it’s not working, just log in to your account and remove your Pour Hour enrollment.
+If it’s not working, just log in to your account and remove your Power Hour enrollment.

 Power Hour itself is a live-only class where K–8 students discuss, share, and learn together.
 The instructional videos students watch before coming together are recorded and viewable at any time.
 But we strongly recommended viewing them before Power Hour so the children can contribute to the live experience.

 No, their Power Hour will be chosen by the family at the beginning of each school year.
 They will have a specific learning coach for the year and classes will be divided evenly to accommodate all students and to create a positive experience for all (students and teachers).
 We do not record and post discussions, but all lessons are, of course, recorded and viewable prior or after the Power Hour discussion.
-If students miss a Power Hour, they can always view and complete the lesson content, assignments, and FlipGrid challenge at any time prior to the next lesson in order to not fall behind.
-If for some reason you schedule changes more permanently and you need to move to a different class/hour, we will do everything possible to move you to another class, however.
+If students miss a Power Hour, they can always view and complete the lesson content, assignments, and activities at any time prior to the next lesson in order to not fall behind.
+If for some reason you schedule changes more permanently and you need to move to a different class/hour, however, we will do everything possible to move you to another class.

 That is our plan!
 We likely will not have enough interest in any specific language for this coming year, but we hope to add Spanish and Portuguese, at minimum, for the 2021/22 school year.